suddhasish/mlopsaws/docs/README.md

 ```
 1. Read: COMPLETE_SETUP_GUIDE.md
+2. Understand: MLOPS_LIFECYCLE_GUIDE.md (how it all works)
-2. Refer to: IAM_SETUP.md (for detailed IAM configuration)
+3. Refer to: IAM_SETUP.md (for detailed IAM configuration)
-3. Use: TROUBLESHOOTING.md (if you hit issues)
+4. Use: TROUBLESHOOTING.md (if you hit issues)
 ```

 ### "I hit an error during deployment"